sindresorhus/gulp-ruby-sass/readme.md

 Type: `String|Array`

-Add a (or multiple) Sass import path.
+Add one or more Sass import paths.

 ##### require

 Type: `String|Array`

-Require a (or multiple) Ruby library before running Sass.
+Require one or more Ruby libraries before running Sass.

 ##### cacheLocation